runblade/platform/README.md

 * CSharpBlockchain explores using blockchain(s) for the Pipeliner as a possible alternative to database access

-* Pixelizer high-end may use GLTF and WebGL (currently researching)
+* Pixelizer high-end may use GLTF and WebGL (demo available, see Getting Started)

 ---